pepopowitz/tdd-workshop/module-5c/README.md

 #### 4. Zeke gets the wrong name

-According to the table, a user named Zeke get Dashing, but we got a report that he is getting Piercing instead.
+According to the table, a user named Zeke should get Dashing, but we got a report that he is getting Piercing instead.

 &#128073; Write a test against the first-name-translator for Zeke.
 Find & fix the bug, resulting in a passing test.